AHAs vs. BHAs – Which ones should you choose? And, more importantly, what are they exactly?

 - AM/PM Routine: Most people use different products during their morning and night skin care routines.
 Depending on your skin type, you can use AHAs and BHAs as per your requirements.
 You can include AHAs in your morning routine and BHAs in your night routine, or vice versa.
 However, if you are unsure, it would be best to consult a dermatologist for their advice on how to use them together.

-Alternate Day Routine: If you do not follow an AM/PM routine and only follow a skin care routine once a day, then using AHAs and BHAs on alternate days is the way to go.
-This will also prove to be more cost-effective as you will only be using the products once every two days.
+Alternate Day Routine: If you do not follow an AM/PM routine and only follow a skin care routine once a day, then using AHAs and BHAs on alternate times is the way to go.
+This will also prove to be more cost-effective as you will only be using the products once every few days.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.